 Just like any literature, not all of it is well-written and certainly some may be fake – whether produced consciously or unconsciously.
 I advise readers to simply avoid attempting to make a final decision on the authenticity of any of these works.
 We will never have the luxury of absolute proof and information about some of the mediums who contributed to these works are likely scant as best.
 Take it for what it is, always bearing in mind that spiritual truths are as subjective in the spirit world as they are for us.

 How to get these books

-Many of these publications can be obtained freely in adobe .pdf format (download links available further down the post).
+Many of these publications can be obtained freely in adobe .pdf format.
 For e-book readers, you can easily convert .pdf files to Amazon Kindle or nook (az3w or epub) files and upload them to your device using this free e-book converter online.
 If you are not tech-savvy or would prefer to just have an updated and edited copy, Amazon does sell some of these publications for a few dollars or less, in most cases.
 (Remember, you do not need to own a Kindle in order to read an amazon e-book.)
-I will provide links to both the .pdf copy of the book, or links to where to download the book for free.
 If you prefer to have a copy directly from Amazon, I will link to the kindle e-book version and include the price.